Protect your MCP server (Python SDK)

 PRM (runtime/metadata.py) —

-the RFC 9728 document from check 1, with scopes_supported synced live from
+the RFC 9728 document, with scopes_supported synced live from the

 Troubleshooting